piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 - Musical Instrument (same as above)
 - Perfume
 - Steel Mirror
-- Traveler’s Clothes
+- Traveler's Clothes
 - 8 GP

 ## Farmer
 **Ability Scores:** +2 Constitution, +1 Wisdom
 **Skill Proficiencies:** Animal Handling, Nature
-**Tool Proficiency:** Carpenter’s Tools
+**Tool Proficiency:** Carpenter's Tools
 **Language:** Halfling
 **Feat:** Tough

 You grew up close to the land.
 Years tending animals and cultivating the earth rewarded you with patience and good health.
-You have a keen appreciation for nature’s bounty alongside a healthy respect for nature’s wrath.
+You have a keen appreciation for nature's bounty alongside a healthy respect for nature's wrath.
 Like many farmers, you made frequent use of the agricultural almanacs produced by the greatest halfling farmers.

 **Equipment**
-- Carpenter’s Tools
+- Carpenter's Tools
-- Healer’s Kit
+- Healer's Kit
 - Iron Pot
 - Shovel
 - Sickle
-- Traveler’s Clothes
+- Traveler's Clothes
 - 23 GP

 ## Gladiator
 **Ability Scores:** +2 Strength, +1 Charisma
 **Skill Proficiencies:** Athletics, Performance
-**Tool Proficiency:** Smith’s Tools
+**Tool Proficiency:** Smith's Tools
 **Language:** Orc
 **Feat:** Savage Attacker

 Your first few appearances in the gladiatorial pits led you to appreciate every one of the scars you carry from your instructors and sparring partners.
 Each scar was a lesson that taught you how to best your opponents and curry favor with the crowds your brawls entertained.
 Your time in the pits left you with a strong hand and a strong heart.
-You’ll forever share a remarkable bond with the other pit fighters in your stable - humans, dragonborn, dwarves, and orcs - hardened warriors all.
+You'll forever share a remarkable bond with the other pit fighters in your stable - humans, dragonborn, dwarves, and orcs - hardened warriors all.

 **Equipment**
 - Chain
 - Costume
-- Healer’s Kit
+- Healer's Kit
 - Javelin (6)
-- Smith’s Tools
+- Smith's Tools
-- Traveler’s Clothes
+- Traveler's Clothes
 - 15 GP

 ## Guard